polymerdao/monomer/doc/docs/learn/create-an-app-with-monomer.md

 cannot be parsed as a `uint64`.
 :::

-This will create a new directory in `~/.rollchain/config/` with the necessary application configuration files.
-For the sake of this tutorial, we will tweak the generated `genesis.json` file slightly.
-Copy the following genesis file to `~/.rollchain/config/genesis.json`.
+This will create a new directory in `~/.rollchain/config` with the necessary application configuration files.
+For the sake of this tutorial, we **must tweak the generated `genesis.json` file** slightly.
+1. Update the `chain_id` parameter to a numeric value.
+2. Include `x/testmodule` in `app_state` so it can be loaded at genesis.

+Copy the following genesis file to `~/.rollchain/config/genesis.json` or make the changes directly.

 <details>
 <summary>`genesis.json`</summary>